Rest in Peace (The Walking Dead): Plot

-Jules is devoured trying to escape from the horde, while Luke is fatally bitten in the leg.
+While attempting to bypass the horde that has invaded the Commonwealth, Jules is devoured by the horde and Luke is bitten in the left leg.
 In a safehouse, Judith is treated by Tomi, and reveals to Daryl and Carol that Michonne had left in search of a still-alive Rick.
-After amputating his leg, Magna, Connie, Yumiko and Kelly emotionally gather around Luke as he dies.
-Meanwhile, Rosita, Gabriel and Eugene successfully rescue Coco and the other children from a house.
-As they are escaping, Rosita is bitten on the left shoulder while the group runs from the horde.
+After amputating Luke's leg, Magna, Connie, Yumiko and Kelly emotionally gather around him as he dies, despite the amputation.
+Meanwhile, Rosita, Gabriel and Eugene successfully rescue Coco and the other children from a house and fight their way through the horde.
+As they regroup in an apartment, Rosita reveals to Eugene that she was bitten on the left side of her back by a walker, but implores him to keep it quiet.

-Princess and Max break Mercer out of prison.
+Elsewhere, Princess and Max break Mercer out of prison.
 Mercer subsequently leads his men and the Coalition forces in confronting Pamela as she barricades herself in the Estates.
-As Maggie prepares to take arms against Pamela, Negan sincerely apologizes to her for killing her husband Glenn.
-With the people outside about to be devoured, Daryl delivers a rousing speech that causes Pamela's soldiers to turn on her and allow everyone inside.
-Mercer arrests Pamela for her crimes, but she tries to feed herself to a zombified Lance Hornsby instead.
-Recognizing that prison is a worse fate for Pamela, Maggie shoots Hornsby and saves her.
-United and joined by Aaron, Lydia, Jerry and Elijah, everyone lures the horde into the Estates and blows it up, destroying the horde and saving the Commonwealth.
+As Maggie prepares to take up arms against Pamela, Negan sincerely apologizes to Maggie for killing her husband, Glenn.
+With the people outside the Estates' gates about to be devoured by the oncoming horde, Daryl delivers a rousing speech that causes Pamela's soldiers to turn on her and allow everyone inside.
+Mercer arrests Pamela for her crimes against the Commonwealth.
+Pamela then attempts to commit suicide by allowing a zombified Lance Hornsby to bite her, but Maggie shoots and kills the zombified Lance, realizing that justice would be better served if Pamela is imprisoned.
+Realizing that the hordes of the walking dead have become too dangerous to simply lead away due to the new variants present, Aaron, Lydia, Jerry and Elijah help organize the Coalition forces.
+Metal-rock song 'Cult of Personality' is blared through the PA system to herd the hordes towards areas of the Estates rigged with massive quantities of explosives and fuel, which are then detonated and set alight, destroying large parts of the Estates but also destroying the hordes of the walking dead.